raghav-nayak/golang_advanced/notes/concurrency/concurrencyPerformance.md

 Solution: Mutex(mutual exclusion) -> naive approach

+#### Mutex

+A mutex (short for "mutual exclusion") in Go is a fundamental synchronization primitive used to protect shared resources from concurrent access.
+It ensures that only one goroutine can access a critical section of code at a time, thus preventing race conditions and ensuring data consistency.

+##### Basic Usage

+The `sync` package in Go provides two main types of mutexes:

+1. **Mutex** (`sync.Mutex`)
+2. **RWMutex** (`sync.RWMutex`)

+A `Mutex` provides a simple locking mechanism.

+- **Lock**: The `Lock` method locks the mutex.
+If the mutex is already locked, the calling goroutine blocks until the mutex is unlocked.
+- **Unlock**: The `Unlock` method unlocks the mutex.
+If other goroutines are waiting for the mutex to be unlocked, one of them will proceed to lock it.

 It is kind of locking mechanism which locks the usage of the resource and other go routines must wait till the lock is released.
 It is a naive approach.
 This will create a bottleneck.